erickarroyo1/topflightapps/README.md

 7. ECS task definition
 8. ECR Repository
 9. Image creation and pulling to ECR
-10. Use terraform.workspaces from beginning and module as possible for repeteability (needed)
+10. Use terraform.workspaces from beginning and module as possible for repeteability (needed), I use workspace prod for all project modules separated by folders.
 11. CI/CD (optional)

 ### Database Configuration form a host within vpc